Becoming a Clinical Educator

 - Demonstrate knowledge and understanding of their own and others' differing teaching and learning preferences.

-- Display an understanding of the principles and processes influencing education especially as they relate to medical education and training.
+- Display an understanding of the principles and processes influencing education especially as they relate to clinical education and training.

 - Show an appreciation of the uses and potential of technology in clinical learning and assessment.